 There is a single generic controller for each system type.
 It passes requests for the creation of subtransactions to the appropriate recipient, makes decisions about the commit or abort of transactions, passes reports about the completion of children back to their parents, and informs objects of the fate of transactions.
 Unlike the serial scheduler, it does not prevent sibling transactions from being live simultaneously, nor does it prevent the same transaction from being both created and aborted.
 Rather, it leaves the task of coping with concurrency and recovery to the generic objects.
 (The generic controller should not be confused with the "scheduler" component of some classical database architectures.
-In our formal system decomposition, this scheduler has been decomposed into the controller and the generic controller acts as a communication system, merely informing transaction and object automata of the occurrence of relevant events.)
+In our formal system decomposition, this scheduler has been decomposed into the controller and the generic objects.
+The important scheduling events are controlled by the objects, and the generic controller acts as a communication system, merely informing transaction and object automata of the occurence of relevant events.)

 The generic controller is very nondeterministic.
-It may delay passing requests or reports or making decisions for arbitrary lengths of time and may decide at any time to abort a transaction whose creation has been requested (but that has not yet been completed).
+It may delay passing requests or reports or making decisions for arbitrary lengths of time, and may decide at any time to abort a transaction whose creation has been requested (but that has not yet completed).
 Each specific implementation of a system will make particular choices from among the many nondeterministic possibilities.
 For instance, Moss [29] devotes considerable effort to describing a particular distributed implementation of the controller that copes with node and communication failures yet still commits a subtransaction whenever possible.
 Our results apply a fortiori to all implementations of the generic controller obtained by restricting its nondeterminism.